 - Then, select Options from the left of the backstage view.

-- After that, go to the Advanced tab from the right of the Excel Options box.
+- After that, go to the Advanced tab from the right of the Excel Options window.

-- And from the right side, uncheck the Disable hardware graphics acceleration box under the Display section.
+- From the right side, uncheck the Disable hardware graphics acceleration box under the Display section.